Cover of The Flanders Road

 A defining work of the French nouveau roman movement, The Flanders Road dissolves conventional narrative into a kaleidoscopic stream of memory, sensation, and fragmented consciousness as a cavalry officer recalls the disastrous retreat of 1940.
 Claude Simon, who received the Nobel Prize in 1985, pushed the boundaries of novelistic form by treating prose as a medium closer to painting than to storytelling, layering perceptions until the distinction between past and present collapses entirely.

-Written in the aftermath of the Second World War, The Flanders Road belonged to the wave of experimental French fiction that challenged the conventions of realist narrative in the late 1950s and 1960s.
+Originally begun in the aftermath of the Second World War, The Flanders Road belonged to the wave of experimental French fiction that challenged the conventions of realist narrative in the late 1950s and 1960s.
 Alongside Alain Robbe-Grillet and Nathalie Sarraute, Simon helped define the nouveau roman as a literary movement, insisting that the novel must find new forms adequate to the fractured experience of twentieth-century life.

 Awards & Adaptations